monome/monome.github.io/index.md

 [llllllll.co](https://llllllll.co) is for community discussion.

-shipping happens on tuesdays. a tracking number is sent when each order ships. see [shipping updates](/shipping.html) for current status on any waiting preorders.
+shipping happens on wednesdays, and often other days. a tracking number is sent when each order ships. please contact us if special arrangements are required.

+we offer a cash discount for in-person purchases. workshop visits are welcome.

 we're committed to keeping these machines working. email us for repairs. also see purchase [policy](/policy.html).